U.S., Cuba restore ties after 50 years

 "It's amazing," said Hugo Cancio, who arrived in Miami in the 1980 Mariel boatlift and runs a magazine with offices in Miami and Havana.
 "This is a new beginning, a dream come true for the 11.2 million Cubans in Cuba, and I think it will provoke a change of mentality here too in this community."

-In Havana, stunned Cubans celebrated the news, although some were skeptical the long years of animosity really would end.
+In Havana, stunned Cubans celebrated the news, although some were sceptical the long years of animosity really would end.
 In one student demonstration on a busy Havana street corner, about 100 people shut off traffic while motorists honked their horns.
-Neighbors peered out from their balconies, joining in the cheers.
+Neighbours peered out from their balconies, joining in the cheers.

 "I have waited for this day since I can remember," said taxi driver Jorge Reymond, wiping away tears.